 - Remain seated for the duration of the drive.
-It is important for you not to break the shape of the vehicle, as the animals view the vehicle as one object.
+It is important for you not to break the profile of the vehicle, as the animals view the vehicle as one object and non-threatening.

 - No loud outbursts.
 The goal is not to distract the animals.

 - Please turn off cellular phones during game drives.

 - No smoking on the game drive, and if you do smoke during a sundowner or morning coffee stop, please seek instruction from your guide on what to do with the cigarette butt.